Jake Sulpice

 Introduction

 At the very end of March, I decided I’d try my hand at deploying a real website.
-I’ve created my fair share of static blogs before, but have never attempted a fully-fledged web app with complex code and a database.
-This project proved to be a huge challenge for me and consumed an extreme amount of my time each day, and in the end, taught me some invaluable lessons I may have not learned otherwise.
+I’ve created my fair share of static blogs before, but have never attempted a fully fledged web app with complex code and a database.
+This project proved to be an immense challenge and consumed an extreme amount of my time each day.
+In the end, those sleepless nights taught me some invaluable lessons I may have not learned otherwise.
 This is the gist of where it started, the direction I took with it, what happened along the way, and what the future holds.

 How It All Began

-When I learned that Lobste.rs allowed users to launch sister sites using the same code, I immediately decided I wanted to give it a shot.
-Lobsters is a beautiful discussion board and link aggregator that perfectly aligns with my minimalist ideals, and I began thinking of possible ideas for a sister site of my own.
+When I saw that Lobste.rs allowed users to launch sister sites using the same code, I immediately decided I wanted to give it a shot.
+Lobsters is an elegant discussion board and link aggregator that perfectly aligns with my minimalist ideals, and I began thinking of ideas for a site of my own.

-I knew next to nothing about deploying websites aside from those made with static-site generators like the one you’re viewing now, but I saw it as a fun challenge and a learning experience.
+I knew next to nothing about deploying websites aside from Wordpress blogs and those made with static-site generators like the one you’re viewing now.
+Although the challenges it posed were not insignificant, I embraced it as an opportunity for enjoyable learning.

 Now that the idea was in place, I gave it a shot.
 I failed and gave it another.
-This cycle of failing and trying again from square one continued and I started to lose hope in myself, but my wonderful girlfriend encouraged me time after time to take a break for the day and give it another attempt tomorrow.
-After roughly two weeks of trial and error, it somehow worked and was accessible at the cheap domain I had registered weeks prior while brainstorming website names.
+This cycle of failing and trying again from square one continued, losing hope, but my amazing partner encouraged me time after time to take a break for the day and give it a fresh attempt tomorrow.
+After roughly two weeks of trial and error, it somehow worked and was accessible at the cheap .xyz domain I had registered nearly a month prior while considering website names.

-When I ran into something I needed to adjust or fix, I asked questions in IRC channels and on various programming websites and was met with tremendous help from several kind strangers offering support to a newbie like myself.
-I’d try the solutions suggested to me, and if they didn’t work the first time I would then head to Google with a rough idea of where the problem lies.
+Whenever I encountered a challenge or needed a fix, I sought help in IRC channels and on programming websites.
+The response was overwhelming — kind strangers generously offered support and guidance to a novice like me.
+I’d try the solutions suggested to me, and if they didn’t work the first time, I would head to Google, armed with a rough idea of where the problem lies, hoping to find a more precise answer.
+I wanted to learn how to find answers independently, instead of just getting them from a chatroom.

-Once each adjustment worked properly, a rush of euphoria would overcome my body.
-Somewhere within the process it clicked and I found a new passion that I hadn’t known existed.
-I felt like I was doing it, I was deploying a website and creating a new community for a music genre I love.
-That was what I genuinely believed, and though I wasn’t too far off, I was gravely mistaken.
+The successful completion of each improvement would fill me with overwhelming joy.
+Somewhere within the process, it clicked, and I found a new passion that I hadn’t known existed.
+I felt like I was doing it.
+I was deploying a website and creating a new community for a music genre I love.
+I truly thought that was the case, but while not completely wrong, I was thoroughly mistaken.

 Where I Went Wrong

-My passion for the site quickly turned into an unhealthy obsession.
-Before certain aspects of the website were even operational, my focus shifted from learning about website creation to user growth.
+My enthusiasm for the site quickly turned into an unhealthy obsession.
+Before certain aspects of the website were even operational, my attention shifted from learning about site creation to user growth.
 I lost sight of what mattered.

-The reality of the situation was that I wasn’t actually learning anything.
-Sure, in regards to reaching out for help I was doing a good job; but my questions were essentially asking for others to fix my problems for me.
-Instead of asking why my solution was wrong, I asked for others to hand me a solution of their own.
+The fact was, I wasn’t making any genuine progress in my learning.
+Sure, regarding reaching out for help, I was doing a decent job; but my questions were essentially asking for others to fix my problems for me.
+Instead of asking why my solution was flawed, I asked for someone else to hand me a solution of their own.

 But one developer stood out from the rest.
-He had helped me with issues as I initially deployed the website, but only recently did I realize that his suggestions were different than the others.
+He had helped me with issues as I initially deployed the website, but only recently did I realize his approach veered from the others.
 That person was Peter Bhat Harkins, or pushcx, current administrator of Lobsters.

-What differed in Peter’s guidance was the fact that his suggestions were not quite as direct and straightforward as those presented by others.
-While asking my somewhat specific but incredibly broad questions, he would respond with a more open-ended explanation instead of clearly outlining which lines I had to change and in what way.
+What differed in Peter’s guidance was the fact that his suggestions were not as direct and straightforward.
+While asking my somewhat specific yet remarkably broad questions, he would respond with a more open-ended explanation instead of precisely outlining which lines of code I had to change and in what manner.

 At first, I didn’t even recognize this difference in direction.
-It was only a couple of days ago that I realized what he was doing; he was guiding me in a way that would get me to solve the problem on my own.
-Rather than copying snippets of code that were given to me as a solution, he gave me a veiled hint as to where the problem was and let me figure it out myself.
+It was only a couple of days ago that I realized what he was doing; he was guiding me toward solving the problems on my own.
+Rather than copying snippets of code that were given to me, he gave me a veiled hint about where the trouble was and let me figure it out myself.

-In retrospect, this was incredible advice.
-Regardless of the subject in question, allowing the student to learn on their own is a valuable skill any teacher or mentor can have and is much more important in the grand scheme of things.
+In retrospect, this was extraordinary advice.
+Cultivating the ability in students to learn independently, no matter the subject, is a valuable skill for any teacher or mentor, and its importance transcends the specific content being learned.
 The only problem here was that I didn’t know anything about Ruby on Rails, so I couldn’t exactly locate the specifics of the issue.

-Peter also recognized this from the start.
-While asking one of my vaguely worded questions, he directed me towards two fantastic resources for getting into real web development; Roadmaps.sh and Learn Enough.
+Peter recognized this from the start.
+While asking one of my unclear questions, he directed me towards two excellent resources for getting into real web development; Roadmaps.sh and Learn Enough.

 pushcx: You’ve done better than some programmers who’ve picked it up.
 Great persistence and curiosity.
 Consider a career.